Gigantium

-The Gigantium (called Sparekassen Danmark Arena for sponsoring reasons), in Aalborg, Denmark, is a large, rentable faire building, which hosts a large variety of concerts, markets and exhibitions, among other things.
+The Gigantium (also called Sparekassen Danmark Arena for sponsoring reasons), in Aalborg, Denmark, is a large, rentable faire building, which hosts a large variety of concerts, markets and exhibitions, among other things.

-It has a capacity of 5,000 people.
+It has a capacity of 5,500 people.
 For concerts, the capacity is 8,500 people.
 In addition, there is an ice rink/arena for training purposes, a swimming pool and an athletics hall within the sports complex.
 The main arena building was severely damaged by a fire on 5 July 2017.

 Tenants

 The main use of the arena is sport, and it is home to the Danish Handball League club Aalborg Håndbold and the elite Ice Hockey team Aalborg Pirates.

 The ice hockey club AaB Ishockey also play their matches in an ice arena connected to the original Gigantium arena.
 AaB Ishockey is the amateur club having the license for professional ice hockey being used by Aalborg Pirates.